-Buying and financing a home, especially your first home, can be confusing when you’re new to the mortgage process and all of the lingo that comes with it.
-Knowing what these acronyms mean and how they affect your mortgage can make the experience less intimidating.
+Buying and financing a home—especially your first home—can be confusing when you’re new to the mortgage process and all of the lingo that comes with it.
+Being able to recognize the acronyms below and knowing what they mean as well as how they affect your mortgage can make the experience less intimidating.
 Here are some common mortgage acronyms you might hear throughout your home financing journey.

 APR – Annual Percentage Rate

-You annual percentage rate is different from your mortgage interest rate.
-There are many costs associated with taking out a mortgage, including interest rate, points and fees.
-While your interest rate is the cost you will pay to borrow money, your APR refers to the annual cost of a loan to a borrower.
+Your annual percentage rate is different from your mortgage interest rate.
+While your interest rate is the cost you will pay to borrow money, your APR refers to the actual, annual cost of a loan to a borrower and is almost always higher than the interest rate.
+The APR includes any added costs related to what has been borrowed.
+By law, the APR is included in any loan agreement.

 DTI – Debt-to-Income

-The relationship between an individual’s debt payments to the income he or she earns.
+The relationship (or ratio) between an individual’s total debt payments to the income he or she earns.
+In other words, this is the percentage of one’s total income that is committed to all repayment of debt.

 LTV – Loan-to-Value